onflow/docs/docs/tools/clients/index.md

 ## Kotlin

-The [Flow JVM SDK](https://github.com/onflow/flow-jvm-sdk) is a library for JVM languages (e.g. Java, Kotlin) that provides utilities to interact with the Flow blockchain.
+[Flow JVM SDK](https://github.com/onflow/flow-jvm-sdk) is a library for JVM languages (e.g. Java, Kotlin) that provides utilities to interact with the Flow blockchain.

 ## Unity

-The [Flow SDK for Unity](./unity-sdk/index.md) allows Unity developers to integrate their games and applications with the Flow blockchain.
+[Flow SDK for Unity](./unity-sdk/index.md) allows Unity developers to integrate their games and applications with the Flow blockchain.

 ## JavaScript (FCL)

-The [Flow Client Library (FCL)](./fcl-js/index.md) JS is a package used to interact with user wallets and the Flow blockchain
+[Flow Client Library (FCL)](./fcl-js/index.md) JS is a package used to interact with user wallets and the Flow blockchain

 ## Swift
-[flow-swift] is a tool to build iOS application in Flow mobile realm 🌊
+[flow-swift](https://github.com/Outblock/flow-swift) is a tool to build iOS application in Flow mobile realm 🌊

 ## .Net